osa1/int-proj/Report.markdown

 # Discussions and results

 MetaOCaml implementation was almost trivial.
-After initial interpreter I followed these steps:
+After the initial interpreter I followed these steps:

 * I implemented a multi-stage version by only adding some bracket/escapes to